All drumline prospectives should plan on attending Pre-Camp

 Q. When do I audition for the drumline?

-A. Our audition process is a low pressure relaxed event that begins during the pre-camp and concludes at the end of the second day of band camp for percussion.
+A. Our audition process is held during the pre-camp on July 20.
 Attendance at the pre-camp is highly recommended.
-For those who cannot attend the pre-camp, we are developing alternative methods to participate in initial auditions via video or Skype session…more info to come soon.
+For those who cannot attend the pre-camp, we have developed alternative methods to participate in the audition via video or Skype session.
 We want everyone to have a fair opportunity to participate in the drumline.

 Q. Do I need to go to the pre-camp in order to make the drum line?